SkooveLearn PianoDownload on the App Store

 • Am – F – G – E

-These progressions highlight the versatility of the A minor chord progression, offering a range of moods from somber to uplifting.
-They are a great way to put your knowledge of piano chords to the test.
-To understand these chord symbols and how to play them check out the Skoove’s tailor made beginner chord progression courses.
+These sequences are a great place to start when you’re learning.
+To put your knowledge of piano chords to the test check out the Skoove’s tailor made beginner chord progression courses.

 Play chord progressions